cngzhnp/sigarcpp/README.md

-Uptime and loadAvg struct schemas are merged.
+Uptime and loadAvg struct schemas are merged on sigar_uptime.h